PansosPonso/RelPerformance/README.md

 - **YAHOO**: If set to 1, data are obtained from Yahoo Finance.
 - **KEEP_TUNING_FORECASTS**: Specifies whether to keep the forecasts that were generated for the tuning sample.
 - **MODEL_NAMES**: Specifies the models to be evaluated.
 Available choices are listed below.
-- **data_from_previous_run**: In case the code was interrupted, this parameter allows specifying an Excel file containing the forecasts generated up to the point of interruption.
+- **DATA_FROM_PREVIOUS_RUN**: In case the code was interrupted, this parameter allows specifying an Excel file containing the forecasts generated up to the point of interruption.
 - **TUNING**: Indicates whether the models' hyperparameters should be tuned.

 ***Available Models***